 Finally, it appears some, most, or maybe even all rules of magic can be stretched, if not necessarily broken; Ancotar states that permanent invisibilty would "violate the Conservation of Perception," but has created a spell that can keep a whole village invisible for at least a year.

-And in Tales of the Abyss, this trope plays a significant and often heartbreaking part in the plot - even to the point of explaining exactly why the Big Bad's plan requires destroying the world.
+In Tales of the Abyss, "fonons" are used.
+They are listed from One to Seven and each have their own properties.
+All magic depends on understanding this and how they work.
+It plays a significant and often heartbreaking part in the plot - even to the point of explaining exactly why the Big Bad's Evil Plan requires destroying the world.
 It also forms much of the character development of reformed Mad Scientist Jade Curtiss, who simply cannot do some things like saving Luke from vanishing due to fonon separation, no matter how skilled he may be at fonic artes.

 Kingdom Hearts plays with this, where certain things will be described and appear consistent... until something comes along that 'breaks the rules'.
 The authorities on that particular subject will subsequently be as confused as the player, demonstrating the Aesop of “Attempting to apply strict rules to natural phenomena is foolish, as the world is chaotic and wonderful”.